Even with native ads, you can still lose money. This can, of course, happen.

-And just using native ads for your real estate business in itself doesn’t guarantee marketing success, of course.
+And just using native ads for your real estate business doesn’t guarantee marketing success.

-Even if you’ve found the best marketing channel in the world you can still lose money with it.
+Even if you’ve found the best real estate marketing channel in the world, you can still lose money with it.

-And even a winning campaign can turn into a losing one over time because of changes in the marketplace or a shift in the user behavior on the marketing channels that worked out well before.
+And even a winning campaign can turn into a losing one over time.

-That’s why in today’s article you will learn about 13 native ads best practices for real estate, so you can increase your chances of a winning native ads campaign for your real estate business.
+So, today’s article will cover 13 native ads best practices for real estate to increase your chances of running a winning native ads campaign.

-First, I will show you some of the general best practices for native ads and then how they can be best applied for your real estate business, where there is a fit.
+First, I will show you some general best practices for native ads and how they can be best applied to your real estate business where there is a fit.

 13 Native Ads Best Practices for Real Estate